 Try to watch your party members that are doing cannons, as they will return with very low Might.
 Make sure to use your as they return.

-Always keep an eye out for Heavy Bombs as it will probably be your job, and the kiter's, to kick them away
+Always keep an eye out for Heavy Bombs as it will probably be your job to kick them away

 The biggest issue in this fight is generation, so if your squad is phasing the boss rather quickly, taking will help a lot.